vfarcic/devops24/manuscript/04-helm.md

 ## Creating Helm Charts

 Our next goal is to create a Chart for the *go-demo-3* application.
 We'll use the fork you created in the previous chapter.

 First we'll move into the fork's directory.

 ```bash
 cd ../go-demo-3
 ```

-To be on the safe side, we'll push the changes you might have made in the previous chapter, and than we'll sync your fork with the upstream repository.
+To be on the safe side, we'll push the changes you might have made in the previous chapter and than we'll sync your fork with the upstream repository.
 That way we'll guarantee that you have all the changes I might have made.

 You probably already know how to push your changes and how to sync with the upstream repository.
 In case you don't, the commands are as follows.